David and Simon Reuben

-David Reuben (born 1941) and Simon Reuben (born 1944) are Indian-born British businessmen.
-In May 2020, they were named as the second richest family in the UK by the Sunday Times Rich List with a net worth of £16 billion.
+David Reuben (born 1941) and Simon Reuben (born 1944) are British businessmen.
+In 2024, they were named the third-richest family in the UK by the Sunday Times Rich List, with a net worth of £24.9 billion.

 Early life and background

 The brothers were born in Bombay, British India, the sons of David Sassoon Reuben and Nancy Reuben, a Baghdadi Jewish family.
 Their father went to Bombay from Iraq to secure work in the textile industry.
-Following their parents separation, the brothers moved to London in the 1950’s with their mother, and due to the change in financial circumstances, the brothers attended state schools and lived in Islington, North London, with Simon never completing his formal education.
+Following their parents' separation, the brothers moved to London in the 1950s with their mother, and due to the change in financial circumstances, the brothers attended state schools and lived in Islington, North London, with Simon never completing his formal education.

 Careers

 David joined a scrap metals business while Simon started out in carpets.
 Simon went on to buy out England's oldest carpet company from the receivers and made enough money from it to start investing in property, with early investments on Walton Street and the King's Road in Chelsea.
-The brothers increased their wealth during the 1970s and 1980s in metals- and property trading.
+The brothers increased their wealth during the 1970s and 1980s in metals and property trading.

 Metals business

 In the early 1990s, the brothers invested in the Russian metals market.
-When Russian aluminum smelters were incapacitated by debt, Reuben company Trans World entered into tolling arrangements with factories in which they paid for and delivered raw materials in return for finished aluminum, which it then sold for profit.
+When Russian aluminum smelters were incapacitated by debt, Reuben's company Trans-World entered into tolling arrangements with factories in which they paid for and delivered raw materials in return for finished aluminum, which it then sold for profit.
 The company's investment in Russia was US$1.5 billion (£870 million), with global sales in 1995 above US$8 billion.
+TransWorld was accused of involvement in illegal activities, including several murders.
 The brothers were involved with several members of the country's new oligarchy, including Roman Abramovich.
 They settled a multimillion-pound legal dispute with Oleg Deripaska with a settlement being awarded to Reuben Brothers.

 In 1997, Russia's Interior Minister Anatoly Kulikov linked both the Cherney brothers and Reuben brothers to the Izmaylovskaya mafia led by Anton Malevsky in Israel.
 In March 1998, Boris Yeltsin replaced Kulikov as minister.

 In 2008, the Reuben brothers returned to the commodity business, expanding their mining interests with a portfolio of mines in Morocco, Indonesia, and South Africa.

 Present activities

 By 2000, the brothers sold all their Russian assets as they focused their business activities mainly in the UK property market.
 They have been involved in financing a number of acquisitions and have investments in technology companies.
 As of 2016, their business activities mainly involved real estate, both in the UK and abroad, venture capital, and private equity.
+Simon Reuben is an investor in OneDome, a fintech business based in the UK.